 In 2026, we see a more stabilized market.
 While the frantic year-over-year increases have moderated, demand for skilled Machine Learning Engineers remains consistently high.
 The focus has shifted from simply hiring "AI talent" to seeking engineers with practical, production-ready skills.
 This stabilization means that while salaries are not climbing at the same exponential rate as in previous years, they are firmly anchored at a premium level compared to many other engineering disciplines.
 Companies are now more discerning, valuing proven experience in deploying and maintaining ML systems over theoretical knowledge alone.
 This reflects a maturing market where the ability to deliver tangible business outcomes with AI is prioritized.

 Recruiting from Scratch operates at the intersection of talent and technology, giving us direct access to real compensation data.
-Our proprietary job posting database contains over 200,000+ postings, allowing us to analyze salary figures directly from company career pages.
-Since 2019, we've executed over 300 placements across more than 150 unique organizations, from seed-stage startups to established public companies like Palantir and Grindr.
-We see compensation data on both the employer and candidate side, providing a thorough, real-time understanding of the market, not just anecdotal evidence or aggregated survey data.
+Our proprietary Atlas platform holds a 900k+ candidate database with semantic matching, and our Spyglass LinkedIn sourcing extension gives us real-time market insights.
+Our job posting database contains hundreds of thousands of postings, allowing us to analyze salary figures directly from company career pages and understand actual budgets.
+Since founding in New York City in 2019, Recruiting from Scratch has made 300+ technical placements at 150+ unique organizations, which span from seed-stage startups to established public companies, with an average time to fill of 29 days, and a 90+ candidate NPS.
+We've placed talent across all functions—Engineering, GTM, BizOps, Forward Deployed, Product, Design, Finance, and Leadership.
+This direct involvement provides a thorough, real-time understanding of the market, not just anecdotal evidence or aggregated survey data.

-The median salary for a Machine Learning Engineer in 2026 is $234K, according to our analysis of 312 recent job postings.
+The median salary for a Machine Learning Engineer in 2026 is $234K, according to data from our proprietary Atlas platform.
 This includes base compensation across various experience levels and locations.

 Machine Learning Engineers at seed-stage startups may have lower cash compensation, often around $193K, compensated by higher equity.
-At large public companies, base salaries are typically higher, reaching $270K or more, with more structured bonuses and established RSU programs.
+At large public companies like Palantir, base salaries are typically higher, reaching $270K or more, with more structured bonuses and established RSU programs.

-While specific junior data is not available, our overall range shows a 25th percentile of $193K, representing earlier career professionals or less competitive roles.
-Senior-level Machine Learning Engineers, often with specific production experience, can command salaries at the 75th percentile of $270K or higher.
+While specific junior data is not separately reported here, our overall data shows a 25th percentile of $193K, representing earlier career professionals or less competitive roles.
+Senior-level Machine Learning Engineers, often with specific production experience and a track record of impact, can command salaries at the 75th percentile of $270K or higher.

 Yes, Machine Learning Engineer salaries are higher in San Francisco.
 The median salary in San Francisco is $240K, which is a 7% premium compared to the median remote salary of $225K.